Linking Fitbit to the Move program:

 Q: How does the data get me qualified in the Move. program?

-We receive steps, distance, and time in a particular activity level from Fitbit.
+We receive steps, distance, and time in a particular activity level from Fitbit on devices that support activity levels.
 We also get sleep, elevation & floors if the device supports it.
 We *do not* get self-defined or 3rd party workouts that are imported or entered manually on Fitbit.
-However, the time in zones will most likely mirror any workouts done with the Fitbit on.
+However, the time in activity levels will most likely mirror any workouts done with the Fitbit on if the steps count support the activity level.

 Even when linked to an activity monitor, you can still use the app to record Activities as well.
-They don’t interfere and hitting a daily goal with either will count towards the Active Day requirements.
+Hitting a daily goal with either the app or Fitbit will count towards the Active Day requirements.

 The requirements for the Be Colorado Move program Active day are: